 Commodore 64, my first computer

-I was in India earlier this month.
+I was in Mysore earlier this month.
 They were moving the house.
 So, there I was — sorting stuff into what to throw and what to keep.
 It is the hardest thing.
 Every object, every book, brings back some memories.
 In this one box full of cockroaches, I found my Commodore 64 — The very first computer I ever owned.

 There was a flashback.